Equinor’s oil & gas output to drop while it shuts in fields as offshore workers go on strike

 Strike to have substantial impact on gas exports

-The Norwegian Oil and Gas Association pointed out that about 13 per cent of Norway’s daily gas exports will be lost as a result of the planned extension of the current industrial action by Lederne’s members.
+The Norwegian Oil and Gas Association pointed out that about 13 per cent of Norway’s daily gas exports would be lost as a result of the planned extension of the industrial action by Lederne’s members.